Frequently Asked Questions

 Number portability allows subscribers to keep their numbers when switching carriers.
 This requires careful coordination between carriers and the Number Portability Administration Center (NPAC).

-You should be aware of the potential delays and complexities associated with number porting when designing your application.
-For example, you might need to implement retry mechanisms or status checking to handle porting requests gracefully.
+Account for potential delays and complexities with number porting when designing your application.
+Implement retry mechanisms and status checking:

-This section highlights best practices for working with CNMI phone numbers.
+Follow these best practices when working with CNMI phone numbers.

 Error Handling